What Is a Network Administrator & How to Become One

 How Long Does it Take to Become a Network Administrator?

-If you pursue an associate’s degree, you could become an entry-level network administrator within a few years, whereas a bachelor’s degree typically takes 3-5 years.
+If you pursue an associate’s degree, you could become an entry-level network administrator within a few years, whereas a bachelor’s degree typically takes three to five years.
 It’s also wise to think about earning internship experience.

 Entry-level network administrator positions are available, but more advanced and senior-level roles require additional years of experience and sometimes more education.
 Certifications are also valuable and may help you secure a position more quickly.